Home Buying

 New homes valued between $800,000 and $1 million, first time buyers can apply for a concession based on the property's value.

-Vacant land valued less than $350,000, first time buyers will be exempt from stamp or transfer duty.
+Vacant land valued equal to or less than $350,000, first time buyers will be exempt from stamp or transfer duty.

 Vacant land valued between $350,000 and $450,000, first time buyers will pay a concessional rate of duty.